-Please click here if you do not see a nav frame at left.
-The nav frame will be helpful in guiding you to the other parts of this website!
+Laptop/desktop users: please click here if you do not see a nav frame at left.

 Online hanafuda game in Japan: http://www.hangame.co.jp/

-War of Flowers is also for Macintosh - http://www.macintoshgarden.org/games/war-of-flowers (thanks to Parsa for the tip)
+War of Flowers is for Macintosh - http://www.macintoshgarden.org/games/war-of-flowers (thanks to Parsa for the tip)

 A very pretty Flash game - http://www.gamedesign.jp/flash/hanafuda/hanafuda_e.html (thanks to Andreas)